daxtens/diy-web-app/README.md

 This is a fairly comprehensive tutorial for setting up a Bottle microframework web app with a MongoDB back end and a Bootstrap front end, with nginx and supervisor.

 The presentation is in the presentation directory, and all the source code is in the steps directory.
 If you were *not* at CompCon, you probably want the ```-web``` version.
+(You'll also need to follow the instructions below re: Vagrant first!)

 You won't have access to a CompCon AWS instance unless you were at the workshop, but you're welcome to deploy on your own AWS instance, or your own VPS, or not at all. :)